Chart Color Schemes

 Population growth drivers in Caroline Springs are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on ABS population updates and AreaSearch validations, the suburb of Caroline Springs' estimated population is 25,360 as of Feb 2026.
+As of February 2026, the estimated population of the suburb of Caroline Springs is around 25,360.
 This reflects an increase of 872 people since the 2021 Census, which reported a population of 24,488.
-The change is inferred from AreaSearch's resident population estimate of 25,325 following examination of ABS ERP data released in June 2024 and validation of 59 new addresses since the Census date.
-This results in a density ratio of 3,040 persons per square kilometer, placing Caroline Springs in the upper quartile relative to national locations assessed by AreaSearch.
-Recent population growth was primarily driven by overseas migration contributing approximately 65.0% of overall population gains.
+The current population was inferred from AreaSearch's estimate of 25,325 residents, based on their examination of the latest ERP data release by the ABS in June 2024 and an additional 59 validated new addresses since the Census date.
+This results in a population density ratio of 3,040 persons per square kilometer, placing Caroline Springs in the upper quartile relative to national locations assessed by AreaSearch.
+The primary driver for this population growth was overseas migration, contributing approximately 65.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and utilising VIC State Government's Regional/LGA projections released in 2023 adjusted by weighted aggregation method for areas not covered.
-Considering projected demographic shifts, Caroline Springs is forecast to increase by 7,322 persons to 2041 based on aggregated SA2-level projections, reflecting an overall increase of 28.0% over the 17-year period.
+AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Considering these projected demographic shifts, Caroline Springs is forecasted to experience significant population growth.
+Based on aggregated SA2-level projections, the suburb is expected to increase by 7,363 persons by 2041, reflecting an overall increase of 28.9% over the 17 years from 2026 to 2041.

 Frequently Asked Questions - Population